Rakhi Sawant Claims ‘Mac Donald Trump’ Gifted Her Sari; Rakhi & Deepak To Have A N*de Wedding!

 Rakhi & Deepak's Wedding Budget

 Not just Rakhi, even Deepak was seen making such statements!
 He said, "Our budget for wedding is Rs 70 Crore."
-Rakhi interrupts and tells him that he had said the budget is Rs 85 Crore, and asks where is the rest Rs 15 crore.
-To which Deepka said that, "Kuch paise kapdon ka kam ho gaya."
+Rakhi interrupts and tells him that he had said the budget was Rs 85 Crore, and asks where the rest is.
+To which Deepak said that, "Kuch paise kapdon ka kam ho gaya."

-Hollywood Celebs & Porn Stars At Wedding!
+Hollywood Celebs & Adult Stars At The Wedding!

-Deepak also added that Hollywood celebrities and even porn stars will be attending their wedding.
-He has some good friends in Hollywood.
-For which Rakhi gave shocking reaction.
-She asks, "What will porn stars do in our wedding."
+Deepak also added that Hollywood celebrities and even adult stars would be attending their wedding.
+He said he has some good friends in Hollywood.
+To which Rakhi gave a shocking reaction.
+She asks, "What will porn stars do at our wedding?"

 Rakhi Says Sunny Is Her Sister!